How Subrogation Could Affect Your Construction Accident Settlement?

 Construction accident victims may be able to file a third-party claim to pursue more compensation than is available in a workers’ compensation claim.
 However, if your claim is successful, the workers’ compensation insurer may be able to recover part of the settlement as reimbursement for benefits it already paid you.

 Below, learn more about how this can happen and what the process may look like.
-If you have questions, feel free to contact the New Jersey construction accident lawyers at Lynch Law Firm for a free legal consultation.
+If you have questions, feel free to contact the New Jersey construction accident lawyers at Lynch Law Firm, PC for a free legal consultation.
 We may be able to guide you through the legal process.

 What is Subrogation?